redwallhp/SpacePack/README.md

 * Fuel ticks constantly instead of only when moving.
 If the player is flying, it will use one fuel unit per tick.
 If the player lands, it will use one fuel unit every twenty ticks.
 Disabling the jetpack stops fuel consumption.

-* Jetpacks are now enabled and disabled with `/jp`, so players don't have immunity to fall damage all the time.
+* Jetpacks are toggled by double-tapping shift

 * WorldGuard no-fly regions